 So what's the problem?
 The problem is, Eastlake won't sell very well as Eastlake.
 As an antique trader, I avoid it entirely.
 I won't buy it ; no one here buys it unless it is dirt cheap.
 So ,what can be done to make an Eastlake table marketable? ( Besides painting it white or turquoise and then distressing it )

-The answer: saw the legs off and turn it into a coffee table.
+The answer: saw the pedestal off and turn it into a coffee table.

-Eastlake ( or any other lake) coffee tables are nothing more than a pitiful piece of furniture with its legs sawed off.
+Eastlake ( or any other lake) coffee tables are nothing more than a pitiful piece of furniture with its middle part sawed off.

 A fantasy piece.
 A coffee table from the 1940's /50's made in Victorian style.